azdyb/gnome-shell-extension-analogclock/README.rst

 .. _gnome-tweak-tool: http://live.gnome.org/GnomeTweakTool

-If you want the clock to be moved to the right of the panel (as shown on the screenshots aboce), use one of many availabe extensions.
+If you want the clock to be moved to the right of the panel (as shown on the screenshots above), use one of many availabe extensions.
 You can find them on `Shell Extensions`_ or using your favorite search engine.

 .. _Shell Extensions: https://extensions.gnome.org/